-An External Examiner must not be an academic staff of the University.
-Anyone who has been a teaching staff of the University or who has taken part in the teaching of the candidate, even in a visiting capacity, within the last three years of the assessment or anyone who is expected to join the University before the assessment is completed is not eligible for appointment as External Examiner.
-In addition, an External Examiner must be at least Senior Lecturer in the

-Commonwealth system or Associate Professor in the American system.
+(c) External Examiner - An External Examiner must not be an academic staff of the University.
+Anyone who has been a teaching staff of the University and who has taken part in the teaching of the candidate, even in a visiting capacity, within the last three years of the assessment or anyone who is expected to join the University before the assessment is completed is not eligible for appointment as External Examiner.
+In addition, an External Examiner must be at least Senior Lecturer in the Commonwealth system or Associate Professor in the American system of high academic qualifications with considerable and recent experience in university teaching.
 In special circumstances, External Examiners without university affiliation but have the rank of Associate Professor (or equivalent) or above are appointed on the basis of relevant professional experience.
-Two External Examiners will be appointed to assess the thesis/portfolio of a part-time doctoral student who is a current full-time staff member of the University at the rank of Assistant Professor or above.
+Two External Examiners will be appointed to assess the thesis of a part-time doctoral student who is a current full-time staff member of the University at the rank of Assistant Professor or above.
 All nominations of External Examiners must be approved by the Senate and University Council.